Building Relationships & Finding Joy: A Chat with Marianne Jackson of Kennedy Events

 Marianne Jackson [00:09:45]:

 That's right.
 Yeah.
 I mean, she's like elegance embodied.
 Right?
-She's walking like a 30,000 square foot venue in Louboutins.
+She's walking like a 30,000-square-foot venue in Louboutins.
 But she moved over to Adobe.
-I remember she gave me a phone call August of 2020, mid-pandemic, and said, I'm at Adobe.
+I remember she gave me a phone call in August of 2020, mid-pandemic, and said, I'm at Adobe.
 I'm piloting this brand-new customer training program.
 It's going to be virtual events.

 I'm not doing it without you.
 It made me panic.
 I called up Maggie Kennedy right away, and I was like, oh, my God, this seems like a huge opportunity.
 And, I mean, flash forward, four years later, how many?
 I think we're going on to our 14th show with her.
 Yeah, we're going to Adobe Summit, which is a massive flagship event of theirs.
 We're going to be there in just a few weeks in Vegas.